It claims to use a gentle touch to manipulate the joints in the cranium or skull, parts of the pelvis, and the spine to treat disease.

 - spinal cord injury

-Does CST work?
+Effectiveness: Does it work?

 Very few studies have been carried out on the use of CST in the treatment of illness.
 The research that has been undertaken is discussed below.